 - 1. Log on to the machine with domain admin privileges. - 2.
-Download the TRITON Installer from the Downloads tab of My Account (formerly mywebsense.com). - The file name is TRITON8xxSetup.exe. - The version is 8.2.x or 8.1.x; the version must match the version installed on the appliance. - When extracted, the installation files occupy about 3 GB of disk space. - Double-click the installer executable to launch the TRITON Setup program.
+Download the TRITON Installer from the Downloads tab of mywebsense.com. - The file name is WebsenseTRITON81xSetup.exe. - \blacksquare The version is 8.1.x. - When extracted, the installation files occupy about 3 GB of disk space. - Double-click the installer executable to launch the TRITON Setup program.
 A progress dialog box is displayed as files are extracted.
 This may take several minutes - 4.
-On the Welcome screen, click Start.
+On the Welcome screen, click Start. - 5.
+On the Subscription Agreement screen, select I accept this agreement and then click Next.

-- 5. On the Subscription Agreement screen, select I accept this agreement and then click Next. - 6.
-On the Installation Type screen, select TRITON Manager, then mark the TRITON AP-WEB or Web Filter & Security and TRITON AP-DATA check boxes.
+6. On the Installation Type screen, select TRITON Manager, then mark the TRITON AP-WEB or Web Filter & Security and TRITON AP-DATA check boxes.